gibsramen/xebec/README.md

 You should see the Snakemake pipeline start running the jobs.
 If this pipeline runs sucessfully, the processed results will be located at `<project_name>/results`.
-Open the `results/beta_div/effect_size_plot.html` and `results/alpha_div/effect_size_plot.html` webpages and you should be taken to an interactive visualization.
-On the left are the effect sizes of diversity differences for binary categories.
-On the right are the effect sizes of diversity differences for multi-class categories.
+Included in the results are the concatenated effect size values as well as interactive plots summarizing the effect sizes for each metadata column for each diversity metric.
-You can move around these plots, zoom in, as well as toggle the visibility of diversity metrics by clicking on the legend.
-These plots are generated using [Bokeh](https://github.com/bokeh/bokeh).
+These plots are generated using [Bokeh](https://github.com/bokeh/bokeh) and can be visualized in any modern web browser.

 ![Bokeh](imgs/bokeh.png)